linode/docs/docs/quick-answers/linode-platform/tags-and-groups/index.md

     ![Cloud Manager import display groups as tags](tags-import-groups.png "Import display groups from the Classic Manager with the 'Import Display Groups' button in Account Settings")

-1. Click the button that say **Import Display Groups**.
-A form will appear that lists your Display Groups and asks you to confirm the import action.
+1. A form will appear that lists your Display Groups and asks you to confirm the import action.
 To proceed, click the **Import Display Groups Now** button in this form.

     {{< note >}}
 Importing your Display Groups is a **one-time** operation.
 If you don't have any Display Groups configured in the Classic Manager this feature will not appear in the Cloud Manager.